Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample1_HelloWorld.md

 ##  Retrieve a configuration setting

-You can now retrieve a previously stored configuration setting by calling `GetConfigurationSetting`
+Once you've created a configuration setting, you can retrieve it by calling `GetConfigurationSetting`

 ```C# Snippet:AzConfigSample1_RetrieveConfigurationSetting
 ConfigurationSetting retrievedSetting = client.GetConfigurationSetting("some_key");